 Giving empathy in understanding these challenges is important.

 In sales, time is precious.
 Asking for the authority of the person simply means you wouldn’t want to waste time talking to the wrong person.
-If the person cannot decide, or worse, is not involved, there’s no point of talking to him.
+If the person cannot decide, or worse, is not involved, there’s no point in talking to him.
 However, He might help when it comes to their company’s organizational structure and point you to the right person.
 Check out some tips and techniques on how to reach the right decision makers.

 Here are some examples of what to ask to identify the authority of the person you are talking to.

-- What would be your role in the decision making process?
+- What would be your role in the decision-making process?

-- Besides you, who else is involved in the decision making process?
+- Besides you, who else is involved in the decision-making process?

 Don’t start your qualifying questions with this as this topic is very crucial.
 Find out if they have challenges first.
 Once you do, find out their expectations on the investment that they need to make.
-Also, this is a good time to discuss about the benefits that they can get if they invest on your product or services and what they can expect for them to know why it’s worth it.
-You can use the following questions to ask to when discussing about money with your prospects.
+Also, this is a good time to discuss the benefits that they can get if they invest in your product or services and what they can expect for them to know why it’s worth it.
+You can use the following questions to ask when discussing money with your prospects.